roffatech/Get-Column-List/README.md

 # Get-Column-List
 Given a table name, will produce a list of columns for that table.
-Especially useful in tables with a lot of columns
+Especially useful in tables with a lot of columns.
+Uses SQL Server meta data tables like sys.columns and sys.tables.

 In my work I have often had to deal with tables having many columns.
 Some are over 80 columns!